MicrosoftDocs/windows-dev-docs/hub/apps/publish/actionable-analytics-insights.md

 ## Trend Insights

 View your past actions including app updates and app performance metrics in one consolidated view on the same trendline.
-Evaluating how specific updates correlate with change in your app’s metrics can help you understand the effectiveness of your investments.
-These trend insights have been added in the Installs chart in [Acquisitions report](https://partner.microsoft.com/dashboard/insights/analytics/reports/acquisitions).
-You can also see these insights for Failure hits and Rating in [Insights report](https://aka.ms/Insights_Report) in Partner Center.
+Evaluating how specific updates correlate with changes in your app’s metrics can help you to understand the effectiveness of your investments.
+These trend insights have been added in the Installs chart in the [Acquisitions report](https://partner.microsoft.com/dashboard/insights/analytics/reports/acquisitions).
+You can also see these insights for Failure hits and Rating in the [Insights report](https://aka.ms/Insights_Report) in Partner Center.

 :::image type="content" source="images/trend-insights.png" lightbox="images/trend-insights.png" alt-text="A screenshot showing app updates.":::